Tips to experience the city transformation

 Kiruna city hall/new city center

 The new city center in Kiruna is being built about three kilometers east of the current one.
 The new city hall called ”Kristallen” (the Crystal) is the first building in the new city center and the first block is now under construction.
-The city hall also houses the County Art Museum which will open its doors on November 22.
+The city hall also houses the County Art Museum which regularly do art exhibits.

 Kiruna Church is perhaps the town’s most characteristic building; it was completed in 1912 as a gift from LKAB to the parish.
 Regarding the church the question was never if it should be moved but rather how it should be moved.
 It will be relocated to a place next to the cemetary in connection with the new city center.
 The move is estimated to take place around year 2025-2026.
 The church park is a part of the enviroment around the church where the first manager of LKAB and the founder of Kiruna, Hjalmar Lundbohm, is buried.